 40 years searching for lost streams

 Much of the work to discover and map the historic streams of Vancouver was carried out by Sharon Proctor and published by the Vancouver Aquarium in 1978.
-In her study Proctor put these streams back on the map primarily through talking to long time residents of Vancouver who had fished and lived next to these stream earlier in their lives.
-In all, Proctor delineated approximately 120 kilometers of salmon streams that no longer exist in the City of Vancouver alone.1
+In her study, Proctor put these streams back on the map primarily by talking to long-time residents of Vancouver who had fished and lived next to these streams earlier in their lives.
+In all, Proctor delineated approximately 120 kilometers of salmon streams that no longer exist within the City of Vancouver.1

-Her work was extended upon in subsequent years.
-In 1997 the Department of Fisheries and Oceans Canada (DFO) published their assessment of “Wild, Threatened, Endangered, and Lost Streams of the Lower Fraser Valley”.
-In that report lost streams originally outlined by Proctor were expanded to include streams in Richmond and further east into the Fraser valley.
-Through analyzing surveyor field notes and historical maps from the late 19th century, the results indicated that approximately 117 streams have been lost from the Lower Fraser Valley since the first records started to be kept.
+Proctor’s work was extended upon in subsequent years.
+In 1997, Fisheries and Oceans Canada (DFO) published their assessment of “Wild, Threatened, Endangered, and Lost Streams of the Lower Fraser Valley”.
+In that report, lost streams originally outlined by Proctor were expanded to include streams in Richmond and further east into the Fraser Valley.
+Through analyzing surveyor field notes and historical maps from the late 19th century, the results indicated that approximately 117 streams have been lost from the Lower Fraser Valley since the first records began to be kept.
 These numbers are recognized to be a conservative estimate due to the challenges of using historical sources, and the widespread conversion of many streams to ditching systems.2

 What the maps don’t show